Written by Tenley Haraldson.

 Dust Furniture

-You don’t want guests staring at a thin layer of dust on surfaces.
-Run a cloth and multi-surface spray over your wardrobe, coat rack, and other furniture.
+Run a cloth and multi-surface spray over your wardrobe, coat rack, railings, and other furniture.

 Disinfect High-Touch Areas

-To cut down on the spread of germs and viruses, hit your high-traffic areas with a Disinfecting Surface Spray at least once per day.
+To cut down on the spread of germs and viruses, hit high-traffic areas with Disinfecting Surface Spray once per day.
 This includes door knobs, light switches, cupboard handles, faucets, and railings.

 Wipe Down Windows & Mirrors

 Clean mirrors and windows can really elevate a space.
-Like most chores, you really just need a microfiber towel and our Multi-Surface Cleaner for a streak-free shine.
+For a streak-free shine, you only need a microfiber towel and Puracy Natural Surface Cleaner.

 Thursday: Master Bedroom

-Get organized by removing extraneous things that distract you, investing in drawer inserts, hanging up your clothes, and asking whether you really need 12 throw pillows.
+Remove extraneous things that distract you, invest in drawer inserts, hang up your clothes, and ask whether you really need 12 throw pillows.

 Focus on Surfaces & Floors

-If you’re dusting, work your way downwards and follow up with a vacuum.
+If you’re dusting, always be sure to work your way downwards.
+Follow up with a vacuum.

 Change Your Sheets

-Experts say you should wash your sheets every week to cut down on dead skin cells and dust mites (which can be hard for allergy sufferers).
-Also, to make fresh bed sheets even more luxurious and inviting, use a Natural Laundry Detergent that’s tough on stains but gentle on sensitive skin.
+You should wash your sheets every week to cut down on dead skin cells and dust mites (which can increase allergy symptoms).
+To make your bedding even more luxurious and inviting, use a Natural Laundry Detergent that’s tough on stains but gentle on sensitive skin.

 Friday: Other Bedrooms